edespino/cloudberry-site/docs/sql-stmts/alter-foreign-data-wrapper.md

 ## Description

 `ALTER FOREIGN DATA WRAPPER` changes the definition of a foreign-data wrapper.
 The first form of the command changes the support functions or generic options of the foreign-data wrapper.
-Cloudberry Database requires at least one clause.
+Apache Cloudberry requires at least one clause.
 The second and third forms of the command change the owner or name of the foreign-data wrapper.

 Only superusers can alter foreign-data wrappers.
 Additionally, only superusers can own foreign-data wrappers